 STEP#1: Create the Yeast Mixture

-It’s important to use warm water that is within the range of 110F-115F.
+For this recipe I use Active Dry Yeast, which needs to be dissolved in warm water first.
+It’s important that the water is within the range of 110F-115F.
 If it’s not warm enough, the yeast will not activate, if it’s too hot it will kill the yeast.

 You will know your yeast is active if it turns foamy and cloudy.
 It should look like this.
 If the yeast is active, you can proceed to the next step of adding the rest of the ingredients.